 To account for assets that were never conveyed into the trust, you can include a pour-over will in your broader estate plan.
 This document would facilitate the transfer of those assets into the trust after your passing.

 The revocable living trust is the right choice for a wide range of people, but there are other tools in the estate planning toolkit.
 Another type of trust may be preferable in light of your personal situation.
-We can gain an understanding of your legacy goals and provide the appropriate recommendations.
+Our trust attorneys can gain an understanding of your legacy goals and provide the appropriate recommendations.

-Our doors are open if you are ready to work with a Memphis, TN estate planning attorney to put a plan in place.
-We have attorneys that are also licensed in Mississippi and Arkansas, so we are here to help if you live in one of these great states.
+Our doors are open if you are ready to work with a Memphis Wills & Trusts attorney to put a plan in place.
+We have Trust and Wills attorneys that are licensed in Mississippi and Arkansas, so we are here to help if you live in one of these great states.